 These baked oatmeal cups can also be made gluten-free if you use certified gluten free oats and chocolate chips.
 Feel free to add a pinch of brown sugar if you like them sweeter, but I don’t think it’s completely necessary.

-Why You Need These Cherry Chocolate Oatmeal Cups
+Why You Need Cherry Chocolate Muffins

 And these cherry and chocolate oatmeal cups to go really make that a possibility.